How to get razor sharp photos with Focus Stacking

 How to do Focus Stacking?

 I would definitely recommend you to try this technique, if you haven’t done it before, when you have enough time during the shooting itself, because getting used to it will cost you some time at the beginning.
-The time is well invested though in my opinion and afterwards it’s pretty easy to use it.
+The time is well invested though in my opinion and afterward it’s pretty easy to use it.

 Capturing the photos

 Something you will definitely need is a sturdy tripod (read more about this topic in my article about Carbon Fiber vs Aluminium Tripod), because it’s important to have nearly the exact same image section on each of the photos.
-I would recommend you to start with the foreground, because changing the focus will also slightly change the image section.
+I would recommend you to start with the foreground because changing the focus will also slightly change the image section.

 Get started with composing your image and changing your camera to live view, so that you can see the image on your display instead of the viewfinder.
 Now digitally zoom in as much as you can and manually focus on the nearest point of the scene.
-Using this way to focus your images is something I can definitely recommend you anyway, because you will have much more control about the sharpness, especially during difficult lighting conditions, which is often the case during sunrise, sunset or dark scenes in general.
+Using this way to focus your images is something I can definitely recommend to you anyway, because you will have much more control over the sharpness, especially during difficult lighting conditions, which is often the case during sunrise, sunset, or dark scenes in general.
 I am always using this way to focus my images.
 Most of the new cameras even have a feature called "Focus-Peaking" to outline the edges in your image, that are currently focussed.
 This can also help you to get the maximum sharpness where you want it to be.

 After you took your first photo you should still be zoomed in on your display and move the frame position towards the background until you recognize a decrease in sharpness.
 That’s the next image position you will need to set your focus to and capture it.
-Repeat this process until you reached the farthest part of your image.
+Repeat this process until you reach the farthest part of your image.

 The smaller your f-stop, the smaller your depth of field and the more images you will need, so using something around f/8 to f/11 is usually a good choice.
-Even if f/11 is usually not the sweet spot of your lens and therefore the sharpest f-stop you can use, it may save you some effort afterwards in post-processing.
+Even if f/11 is usually not the sweet spot of your lens and therefore the sharpest f-stop you can use, it may save you some effort afterward in post-processing.

 Combining the photos in post-processing